-1 The Citizenship EO has been challenged in several lawsuits.
-On January 23, a judge issued a temporary restraining order "fully" enjoining the Defendants in that case "and all their respective officers, agents, servants, employees, and attorneys," from enforcing or implementing Section 2(a), Section 3(a), or Section 3(b) of the Citizenship EO.
-TRO, Washington v.
-Trump, No. 2:25-cv-00127-JCC (W.D.
-Wash.
-Jan.
+1 The Citizenship EO has been challenged in several other lawsuits.
+On January 23, a district judge in the Western District of Washington issued a temporary restraining order "fully" enjoining the Defendants in that case "and all their respective officers, agents, servants, employees, and attorneys," from enforcing or implementing Section 2(a), Section 3(a), or Section 3(b) of the Citizenship EO.
+See TRO, Washington v.
+Trump, No. 2:25-cv-00127-JCC (Jan.
 23, 2025), ECF No. 43.
-That TRO remains in effect "pending further orders from th[e] Court," id., and a preliminary injunction hearing is scheduled for February 6.
-Washington, ECF No. 44.
+That TRO remains in effect "pending further orders from th[e] Court," id., and the court has scheduled a preliminary injunction hearing for February 6.
+See Washington, ECF No. 44.